 - People have a bigger room to fill (compared to a dorm).
 With a Full bed, there’s an additional 15″ of width compared to a Twin or Twin XL, which will certainly fill up space in a room better than a Twin.

 - Parents want a bed that their children can grow into.
 The Better Sleep Council says that more people are choosing to skip a Twin or Twin XL and go straight to a Full or Double for their young children or their teens.
 The extra width leaves room for everyone to grow — and the bed is better suited for overnight guests once children leave the nest permanently.

 Things To Consider

 The Twin XL and Full may not seem that different but it really comes down to their details and what is going to fit the respective space best.
 Here are some helpful tips and things to think about before making a purchase.

 - Measure the space and leave room for movement.
 People who are thinking about making the transition from a crib or a Twin to a Twin XL or a Full/Double, make sure the mattress fits in your bedroom.
 Just remember that it is easy to get caught up in an impulsive shopping moment and end up with a bed that doesn’t fit.
 An article from Th!ngz Contemporary Living says that most designers will recommend 30″ of space around your bed for movement.

 - Consider who will be sleeping in the bed.
-Is this a new bed for a child or is it something for the guest room; will two people end up in this bed?
+Is this a new bed for a child or is it a mattress for the guest room; will two people end up in this bed?
 All of these questions will be key to factor into the final decision.
 If there’s a chance a couple will use the bed, think about going with a Full (or Full XL for extra length).